xaviergonzalezarriolaliza/HubOS_XGA/HubOS_QA_Engineer_Homework_XGA.md

 ## Conclusion

 All requirements are fully satisfied, with additional edge, chat feature, and security tests provided.
 The test suite is robust, maintainable, and ready for review.
-All 256 tests, including chat A/B, passed on all browsers/devices (2025-12-14).
+All 304 tests, including chat A/B and new scenarios, passed on all browsers/devices (2025-12-14).

 ---